divio/divio-cloud-docs/reference/work-media-storage.rst

 each of the others, and it won't persist - once that instance ceases to exist, so will the files.
 That storage will also be inaccessible to any other instances of the application.

-This means a project applications can't expect to save files to its local storage, and then expect to find them again.
+This means a project's applications, cron jobs or other process can't expect to save files to its local storage, and then expect to find them again.

 Our storage service providers